LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Introduction

-Previous work on data science tasks that require discovery\footnote{Some example tasks are shown in Figure \ref{fig:search-example-1} and \ref{fig:search-example-2} in Appendix \ref{app:case-study}.
-They require computing or aggregating information from raw data within a large data lake, where the specific source files are not pre-identified.} from a data lake has primarily relied on single-agent systems in which an LLM is given access to all candidate files within its context window and is then asked to solve the problem \citep{lai2025kramabenchbenchmarkaisystems}.
-This method suffers from several limitations.
-First, it is not scalable: as the number of files grows, fitting them into the limited context window of an LLM becomes infeasible.
-Second, the heterogeneity of files poses a challenge, as a single agent may struggle to effectively analyze, interpret, and integrate diverse forms of information.
-Third, such systems lack robustness to noise, since the presence of many irrelevant files can overwhelm the model and degrade both reasoning quality and precision.
-One may argue that Retrieval-Augmented Generation (RAG) \citep{10.5555/3495724.3496517, kim2024retrievalenhancedmachinelearningsynthesis, 10.1145/3626772.3657957} provides a solution by choosing a subset of files in the data lake; However, current retrieval techniques are known to perform poorly on tabular and domain-specific data, which are pervasive in data science applications \citep{yu2025tableragretrievalaugmentedgeneration, ji2025targetbenchmarkingtableretrieval, huang-etal-2022-mixed, gu2025radarbenchmarkinglanguagemodels}.
+Previous work on data science tasks that require discovery\footnote{Examples are shown in Figure \ref{fig:search-example-1} and \ref{fig:search-example-2} in Appendix \ref{app:case-study}.
+They require computing/aggregating information from raw data within a data lake, where the specific source files are not pre-identified.} from a data lake has primarily relied on single-agent systems in which an LLM is given access to all candidate files within its context window and is then asked to solve the problem \citep{lai2025kramabenchbenchmarkaisystems}.
+This suffers from several limitations.
+First, it is not scalable: as the number of files grows, fitting them into the limited context of an LLM becomes infeasible.
+Second, the heterogeneity of files poses a challenge, as a single agent may struggle to effectively analyze and integrate diverse forms of information.
+Third, such systems lack robustness to noise, as the presence of many irrelevant files can overwhelm the model and degrade reasoning quality and precision.
+One may argue that Retrieval-Augmented Generation (RAG) \citep{10.5555/3495724.3496517, 10.1145/3626772.3657957} provides a solution by choosing a subset of files in the data lake; However, current retrievers are known to perform poorly on tabular and domain-specific data, which are pervasive in data science applications \citep{yu2025tableragretrievalaugmentedgeneration, ji2025targetbenchmarkingtableretrieval, huang-etal-2022-mixed, gu2025radarbenchmarkinglanguagemodels}.

 An alternative approach explores multi-agent systems, which frequently adopt a master–slave paradigm \citep{li2025autokaggle, han2025llmmultiagentsystemschallenges, xu2025comprehensivesurveydeepresearch}.
 In this setting, a single controller (e.g., orchestration agent) assigns subtasks to a set of subordinate agents that then execute the specified actions.
 While conceptually straightforward, this architecture has several drawbacks.
 First, this master-slave paradigm limits the agents' autonomy: subordinate agents are forced to execute instructions from the coordinator even when they lack sufficient information or hold outdated or erroneous information.
 Second, the central controller must maintain an accurate model of each agents capabilities to assign tasks, an assumption that is often unrealistic when agents have only partial or evolving knowledge of the problem space.
 Finally, when multiple agents possess overlapping expertise, the controller faces an inherent assignment ambiguity, making task routing difficult.